hassanShakur/Node-js/README.md

 ### Virtual Populate

 As in parent referencing the parent doesnt keep track of the children, getting the chicldren info when querying the parent can be accomplished using `virtual populate`, just like a virtual property.
-Keeping a list of all chicldren in the parent would only make this list longer and redundant.
+Keeping a list of all children in the parent would only make this list longer and redundant.
 So in the tour model, to return reviews for the tour:

 ```js